|Overview |Enrolling |Responsibility & Rights |Academic Policies |Academic Programs |Opportunities |Support & Services|

 The College of Health Professions exists to meet the ever-changing needs of society by preparing competent professionals from diverse backgrounds.
 The College fosters critical thinking, ethical behavior, life-long learning, and scholarship.

 Since its inception in 1966, the College has prepared well-rounded practitioners who are sensitive to patient/client needs and whose professional competence is built on a solid foundation of clinical theory, laboratory practice, and clinical fieldwork/internships.
 The College offers five undergraduate programs that include Communication Sciences, Health Information Management, Nursing, Public Health, and Therapeutic Recreation.
+(Effective July 1, 2005, the Department of Kinesiology will become part of the College of Health Professions.)
 Students graduating with a B.S. degree from Health Information Management, Nursing, Public Health, or Therapeutic Recreation meet the entry-level requirements of their professions and are qualified to take state and/or national examinations leading to certification or licensure in their fields.

 At the graduate level, the College offers health professional programs in Nursing, Occupational Therapy, Physical Therapy, Public Health, Speech-Language- Hearing, and Therapeutic Recreation.
 For Occupational Therapy, Physical Therapy, and Speech-Language-Hearing, completion of the graduate level degree is required for certification and licensure in the profession.
 Students interested in these graduate programs must first complete a baccalaureate degree in a major commensurate with their interests and skills.
 Their baccalaureate degree should also include coursework meeting the specific prerequisites for the professional program in which they are interested.
 Students are encouraged to contact the College of Health Professions for more information and advising.